 I didn’t think twice about taking the medicine that I was prescribed at hospital discharge.
 As any good bariatric patient would, I told them that my surgeon said I should avoid NSAIDs.
 I even had a fancy red bracelet in the hospital that read “Allergy: NSAIDs.”
 Hindsight tells me that I should have questioned the 800mg ibuprofen that I was given to control the pain.
 But I didn’t.
 And I suffered the consequences as it all went downhill.

-My kid is almost sixteen years old now, so some details are fuzzy.
+My kid is seventeen years old now, so some details are fuzzy.
 I do remember calling my OB’s office to tell her I couldn’t eat anything and that I had lost 16 pounds in a week.
 She told me to enjoy the weight loss.

 Enjoy the weight loss.